-Recovery and aftercare after a facelift
+Aftercare and living rules after a facelift

 When you have a facelift done, your skin and face need time to recover.
 We often get asked what you can and cannot do after a facelift and how to promote recovery.
 Before the facelift treatment, the plastic surgeon will inform you in detail about the recovery, risks and possible complications.